MarcusGastaldello/FRICOSIPY/docs/model_input_files.md

 The FRICOSIPY model requires three input Network Common Data Format (NetCDF) files in order to run a simulation: Static, Meteo and Illumination.
 These replace the large 3-dimensional input dataset ( 𝑥 , 𝑦 , 𝑡 ) of the original COSIPY model in order to lessen the required computational resources and enable the running of a simulation with a high spatio-temporal resolution.

+---

 ## Static

+The model static input file contains topographic information that varies across the spatial domain ( 𝑥 , 𝑦 ) and requires the following variables:

+---

 ## Meteo

+---

 ## Illumination

+---